- Content marketing ROI refers to the ratio between the profits and expenses of all of your content marketing activities.

 A noticeable increase in any of these things following a content marketing campaign indicates that brand awareness has increased and the campaign was successful.

 The more someone likes and trusts your brand, the more likely they are to become a customer.

 A common goal of content marketing campaigns is to increase website visitors.
 After all, if no one is seeing your content there is no way to make a sale!
 However, it’s critical that you analyze traffic data in conjunction with other key performance indicators (KPIs) to ensure that your website gets the right traffic.

 For example, if a particular page generates significant traffic but none of those visitors ultimately convert to leads or sales, then the traffic isn’t doing you much (or any) good.
 You need to make sure the right people are coming to your site and that these visitors’ actions align with your overall business goals.

-Understanding where your website visitors come from and how they interact with specific content will help you identify which of your content marketing efforts are generating conversions or qualified leads.
+It’s critical to understand where your website visitors come from and how they interact with specific content.
+As a result, you’ll know which of your content marketing efforts generate conversions and qualified leads.

 If your website traffic is increasing but your conversion rate remains low, there’s a good chance you’re targeting the wrong audience or that your content doesn’t speak to the pain points and desires of your audience.